fsvieira/balance/README.md

 You can also just serve the www folder with other server like apache, its how I run it on my website.

-Older Version
+Older Version (NO LONGER ONLINE)
 =======
-My first version of the game http://fsvieira.com/balls12/#/play, it has a diferente interface, with this new version I wanted to try a more clean and compact interface that maybe its too abstract but in some ways I think its better and other ways it may be worse.
+My first version of the game made for Caannoo (https://dl.openhandhelds.org/cgi-bin/caanoo.cgi?0,0,0,0,3,813), it has a diferente interface, with this new version
+I wanted to try a more clean and compact interface that maybe its too abstract but in some ways I think its better and other ways it may be worse.

 Images